Alllex/homeworks71/README.md

 These are all my university programming tasks.
-They separated by semesters and than by languages.
+They separated by semesters and then by languages.